Mankato Divorce Lawyers

 The difficulty in divorce is two-fold: on the one hand, it is usually emotionally draining, and another difficulty is that you need to defend your rights and not get an unfair deal in terms of finances or child custody and parenting time.
 You don’t want your emotions to overwhelm your ability to make sure you get the best arrangement possible for you and your children.
 Balancing the emotional issues with the cold hard facts can be a real problem for anyone facing a family law dispute, such as a divorce.

-At Kohlmeyer Hagen Law Office, we focus on skilled negotiation in Minnesota family law matters.
+At Kohlmeyer Hagen, Law Office Chtd., we focus on skilled negotiation in Minnesota family law matters.
 Sometimes we have to be aggressive in the divorce process to solve problems, and we’re fully prepared to take that approach if needed.
 However, we can often find a more amicable and efficient solution that saves time, money and emotional energy.

 Even under the best of circumstances, divorce presents a myriad of problems.
-We’ll use our expertise to help you solve legal separation, property division, and all other family law issues.
-For a free initial consultation to learn how we can help you, e-mail us or call today!
+We’ll use our expertise to help you solve the legal separation, property division and all other family law issues.
+For an initial consultation to learn how we can help you, e-mail us or call today.

 Military Divorce | Specialized Language and a Mountain of Acronyms